johnpuddephatt/zwl/src/pages/competition-terms-conditions.md

 ### 8. Multiple entries are allowed if there are multiple posts

-### 9. Entry is by liking our page (if you haven’t already) and tagging a friend or sharing the post with someone on Facebook; OR by following our page (if you haven’t already) or sharing the post on Twitter.
+### 9. Entry is by liking our page (if you haven’t already) and tagging a friend or sharing the post with someone on Facebook; OR by following our page (if you haven’t already) and sharing the post on Twitter.
 Or by following our page (if you haven't already) and tagging someone in the comments on Instagram.

 ### 10. Any changes to the competition will be notified to entrants as soon as possible by the promoter.